arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Theconditionsuponwhichlearningdepends/Respondentprocesses/Howlikesanddislikesdevelop/Conditionsnecessaryforthedevelopmentofalikingfor/index.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "Conditions necessary for the development of a liking for "
+title: 'Conditions necessary for the development of a liking for '
-nav_order: Conditionsnecessaryforthedevelopmentofalikingfor
-has_children: false
 ---
 # Conditions necessary for the development of a liking for